2016 Ford Fusion Energi - $34,725

 Honda's plug-in challenger is fairly new to the market, and it's a little more expensive than its similarly-specified rivals.
 Unlike the firm's mild hybrids though, the two-motor Accord offers class-leading efficiency and plenty of power.

 2015 BMW i3 - $43,350

 22 kWh battery, 81 miles (EPA - i3 REx 72-150 miles), 124 MPGe (i3 REx 117 MPGe), 130 kW motor

-BMW's i3 is a new entrant since we last updated this list, and while it's one of the more expensive electric cars on the market it's also one of the best.
-Its carbon fiber reinforced plastic construction is like nothing else in the segment, nor is its futuristic styling and loft apartment-style interior.
-Range-extended models begin at $46,125.
+BMW's i3 is the most energy-efficient vehicle--of any kind--sold in the U.S. While it's one of the more expensive electric cars on the market aside from any Tesla, it's also one of the best.
+Its carbon fiber-reinforced plastic construction is like nothing else in the segment, nor is its futuristic styling and loft apartment-style interior.
+Range-extended models begin at $47,200.

 Mercedes' electric car will empty your wallet to the tune of just $100 more than the BMW i3, its closest competitor.
 For that you get a larger, more practical and more luxurious vehicle, though miss out on some of the BMW's more innovative aspects.
 Just go easy on the options, or you'll get within a stone's throw of Tesla pricing...

 You may have seen a lower base price advertised for the Model S, but Tesla cheekily deducts the full $7,500 federal tax rebate in its price lists.
-The Model S is probably the most convincing EV on sale--and certainly the most fun.
-It's also selling well, rolling out into Europe and China as you read this.
+Tesla recently updated the Model S lineup with dual-motor all-wheel drive "D" variants, as well as several new technology features.

 2015 Volkswagen e-Golf - $34,270

 24.2 kWh battery, 83 miles (EPA), 116 MPGe, 85 kW motor